armandzohari/talk2me/README.md

 playing with claude
-Based on the files you provided, here is the architecture and tech stack for the **Talk2Me** voice agent.
+here is the architecture and tech stack for the **Talk2Me** voice agent.

 ### **Architecture Schema**